I had thought to myself, when I crawled into bed sobbing...

 "I'm not going to say anything about this to anyone, it's best that I spend time to figure this out myself, and then once I have the insight, I will share and talk about it."

-I was about to go into an intense three days of Shamanic trainings and sacred ceremony.
+I was about to go into an intense three days of sacred ceremony and Shamanic trainings.
 The following morning, I was to prepare for my ceremony with Maestro Jaime and be in sacred ceremony the entire day.
 Then we would travel to the remote village of Amaru to visit with Maestro Jesus and his family.

 I think I'm very strong and very smart.